"Out beyond ideas of wrongdoing and rightdoing,

 Justin Haber (They/He), LPC

 Outside of therapy, I’m a big fan of movement and play.
-I love dancing (ecstatic and contact improvisation) and being active through sports like pickleball, soccer, mountain biking, and basketball.
+I love dancing (ecstatic dance and contact improvisation) and being active through sports like pickleball, soccer, mountain biking, and basketball.
 I'm also drawn to more meditative activities like slacklining, juggling, and hula hooping.
 Music is a huge part of my life.
 I especially enjoy live folk, rock, jazz, bluegrass, soul, and jam bands.
 Nature, creativity, and spirituality all help me feel grounded, and I regularly turn to meditation, yoga, journaling, and time in nature to reconnect with myself.
-That said, I’m human too—I sometimes unwind with TV, movies, YouTube, and other forms of entertainment.
+I’m a bit of a hippie, but hey, we are in Austin, what can you expect? ¯(ツ)/¯ That said, I’m human too.
+I sometimes unwind with TV, movies, YouTube, and other forms of entertainment.

 Friends and clients often describe me as warm, empathetic, curious, and playful, qualities I strive to bring into the therapy room each day.
 I do my best to show up with authenticity and presence, meeting people exactly where they are and bringing my full self to the therapeutic relationship.
 Part of that authenticity for me includes honoring the fluid nature of my own sexuality and gender, an ongoing practice of self-acceptance and curiosity that informs the compassion I bring to my work.